js-elictes/MisaXYZ/README.md

-# MíšaXYZ Viewer
+# RSI MolKit Viewer

-**MíšaXYZ** is a lightweight web-based viewer for `.xyz` molecular files, designed for quick and clean 3D visualization using a custom build of [3Dmol.js](https://3dmol.org/).
+**RSI MolKit Viewer** is a lightweight web-based viewer for `.xyz` molecular files, designed for quick and clean 3D visualization using a custom build of [3Dmol.js](https://3dmol.org/).

 ## Features